aws/aws-auto-scaling-custom-resource/README.md

   echo -n "."
 done
 ```
 It may take a few minutes before your scaling policy is invoked.
-When the target ratio exceeds 50 percent for a sustained period of time, Application Auto Scaling notifies your custom resouce to adjust capacity upward, so that the 50 percent target utilization can be maintained.
+When the target ratio exceeds 50 percent for a sustained period of time, Application Auto Scaling notifies your custom resource to adjust capacity upward, so that the 50 percent target utilization can be maintained.

 ## 9. View Application Auto Scaling Actions